auth0/auth0-PHP/README.md

 ]);
 ```

-Redirect to the Universal Login page using the organization:
+Redirect to the Universal Login page using the configured organization:

 ```php
 $auth0->login();